MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 - Use the **DisableFormCommandbar** flag and refresh the page.
 If the issue is resolved, it indicates that the issue is caused by some command customization.

-- If the issue still persists, use the **DisableFormHandlers=true** flag.
-If the issue doesn't gets resolved, you can further identify the exact event handler function that's causing the problem.
+- If the issue persists, use the **DisableFormHandlers=true** flag.
+If the issue doesn't get resolved, you can further identify the exact event handler function that's causing the problem.

 - Assuming the form has 10 libraries, and 20 `OnLoad` event handlers, you can use the binary search approach to narrow down the handler index range.